Azdaroth/Azdaroth.github.io/source/_posts/2017-03-26-test-driven-ember-testing-holding-button.markdown

 {{/hold-button}}
 ```

 And that's it!
+You can now enjoy the much faster test suite!

 ## Wrapping Up

-Testing holding a button for particular period of time doesn't sound like an obvious thing.
-Fortunately, with proper design and understanding the interaction from the browser's perspective, it isn't that hard and doesn't necessarily make your tests slower.
+Testing holding a button for particular period of time doesn't sound like an obvious thing to do.
+Fortunately, with proper design and understanding the interaction from the **browser's perspective**, it isn't that hard to do and doesn't necessarily make your tests slower.

 P.S.
 I've just started **writing a book** about **test-driving Ember** applications.
 If you found this article useful, you are going to love it :). **Subscribe** to my newsletter to get updates and promotion code once it's released.